 The most efficient hull design is the deep-v.
 Deep V hulls deflect water away by cutting through waves compared to pushing water, thus increasing resistance.

+It addition to knowing what is the hull on a boat, it is also essential to understand hulls efficiency.
 When it comes to a boat hull, the more wet the surface, the lower the efficiency; therefore, flat-bottom boats are significantly less efficient.

 What Materials Are Boat Hulls Made Of